esqu1/ProjectAPCS/README.md

 2015-01-06
 - Fixed annoying flickering issue on the cube.

+2015-01-07
+- U-Turn attempted to implement.
+- The cube is now made to draw initially only once.

 OUR PLAN

 We plan to make a virtual Rubik's Cube controlled by the keyboard.